 A flush of relief watched over Lach, but his troubles where hardly over.
 Nodding he took a step away from the door.
 The sound of softly clinking metal continued for a moment until the solid door open outwards, displaying Lach his freedom.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, JoshWrite a Review